-Fuel capacity: The total capacity of the fuel tanks shall not exceed 250 litres of which not more than 80 litres shall be contained in any one tank.
-(The fuel system must be arranged not to allow more than 80 litres of fuel to spill in the event of a rupture of any one principal fuel tank).
+Fuel capacity: The total capacity of the fuel tanks shall not exceed 250 litres. of which not more than 80 litres shall be contained in any one tank.

 Safety roll-bar: The safety roll-over bar will have a minimum height of 82 cm (identical checking method as for the height of wings on cars with bodywork).
 In all cases, the top of the safety roll-over bar will be at least at 5 cm above the helmet of the driver.